What To Do With Old Clothes? 10 Eco-Disposal Tips for a Worn-Out Wardrobe

 WHY SUSTAINABLY DISPOSE OF OLD CLOTHES

-As we mentioned above, most people wear a paltry-percentage of the clothes they own.
+Admittedly, most of us wear a paltry-percentage of the clothes we own.

 - Every year, the fashion industry drinks up enough water to quench the thirst of 5 million people.